PluMGMK/vbesvga.drv/README.md

 You can also use [@albertus82's BASIC script](https://github.com/albertus82/vbesvga-oemsetup/) to generate a bespoke `OEMSETUP.INF` for your machine, and then install the driver using Windows Setup.

+#### Using the DCI implementation with Video for Windows

+None of the automatic setup tools currently do this, but you can add the line `DCI=display` to the `[drivers]` section of your `SYSTEM.INI` to use the driver's built-in DCI Provider with Video for Windows.
+This is a [minimum implementation](https://library.thedatadungeon.com/msdn-2000-04/specs/html/S1CE07.HTM), and I'm not sure how well it works, but it's there if you want to try it.

+Note that the DCI Provider only works in [linear modes](#linear-modes-and-double-buffering).
+The VxD `DVA.386` (or `VFLATD` on Win9x) does provide a mechanism to make a bank-switched framebuffer look like a linear one for DCI, but this only works when the driver provides a snippet of 32-bit code to switch the bank. `VBESVGA.DRV` is not in a position to do this, since it does bank switching by calling out to a 16-bit function provided by the Video BIOS.

 #### Using the driver with DBCS versions of Windows / DOS (e.g. Japanese)

 Currently, `VDDVBE.386` only supports standard text mode for "message mode" (better known as BSoDs).
 To boot it on a DBCS version of DOS, you will need to use the shim driver `VDDD.386`, found in the Japanese version of Windows 3.1.
 This problem probably only arises with DBCS versions of Win9x, which normally support graphical-mode BSoDs, but (for now) cannot do so with this driver.